A Complete Travel Guide to the Harz Mountains: 9 Best Things to Do in Germany’s Secret Adventure Wonderland

 This tucked-away region of Northern Germany is home to more cobblestone streets and timber-framed houses than we had room for on our camera’s memory card, and even though there are more cultural and historic attractions here than can fit on most people’s itineraries, the real draw of the Harz is the mountains.

-While they are quite a bit shorter than their far-away southern neighbours of the Alps, they are much more accessible – especially for people in Northern Europe looking for shorter travel times.
-Or for those who are rather looking for mellow (mostly) ice-free hikes in beautifully forested and hilly landscapes full of myths and tales.
+While they are quite a bit lower than their far-away southern neighbours of the Alps, they are much more accessible – especially for people in Northern Europe looking for shorter travel times.
+Or for those who are rather looking for mellow hikes in beautifully forested and hilly landscapes full of myths and tales.

 If you’re looking for an adrenaline rush, you won’t be disappointed by the Harz Mountains, either.
 From gigantic swings to endless kilometres of hair-raising mountain bike routes; the region has got you covered.

-As you can probably tell, we were completely charmed by the magical Harz Mountains.
-And we think you will be, too.
+We have visited the magical Harz Mountains twice and as you can probably tell, we were completely charmed.
+We think you will be, too.

 In this travel guide to the Harz Mountain, we will share our best tips on what to see and do in the area, where to stay, when to visit and much more!